-Unlike some towns, Sandwich isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sandwich are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sandwich is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sandwich is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Sandwich who work in teaching (22.85%), management occupations (12.47%), and sales jobs (8.70%).
+There are especially a lot of people living in Sandwich who work in teaching (22.59%), management occupations (11.30%), and food service (8.86%).

 Of important note, Sandwich is also a town of artists.
 Sandwich has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sandwich’s character.

-Sandwich is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sandwich is a great place for families with children to consider.
+First of all, many other families with children live here, making Sandwich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sandwich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sandwich’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sandwich has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sandwich a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Sandwich home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sandwich residents report their race to be White, followed by Asian.
-Important ancestries of people in Sandwich include English, Irish, German, Italian, and Russian.
+The greatest number of Sandwich residents report their race to be White.
+Important ancestries of people in Sandwich include English, Irish, Italian, German, and Russian.

 The most common language spoken in Sandwich is English.
 Other important languages spoken here include Italian and Greek.